 How to Can Fresh Tomatoes

 Tomatoes can be highly acidic, so you might want to consider wearing rubber gloves of some kind.
 I prefer the “doctor” type because they come in sizes that fit my small hands and they make the jars and lids easier to handle.
-Green tomatoes are more acidic than ripened tomatoes, but can be canned using the same method.
+Green tomatoes are more acidic than ripened tomatoes but can be canned using the same method.

-Fill the jars with tomatoes, whole, halved or chopped, including any tomato juices that are made while slicing them.
+Fill the jars with tomatoes—whole, halved or chopped—including any tomato juices that are made while slicing them.
 I use a plastic, flexible cutting board and a jar funnel for this purpose.
 Once the jars are full, add enough hot water or hot tomato juice to leave 1/2″ headspace, which is the space between the food and the top of the jar, to allow for expansion as it is processing in the hot water bath.
 Then remove any air bubbles by using a non-metallic spatula inserted between the jar and the food, slowly moving the spatula up and down as you turn the jar one full circle.
-Add more liquid to adjust the head space if necessary, use a wet clean cloth to clean the rim of the jar, put a hot seal or lid on the jar and add the screw-band.
+Add more liquid to adjust the headspace if necessary.
+Use a wet clean cloth to clean the rim of the jar, put a hot seal or lid on the jar and add the screw-band.
 You only need to finger-tighten the band firmly; don’t use a hard twist.
 Place in the canner, bring the water to a boil and then time for the recommended time for your altitude.
 You can either use a water bath or pressure canner, both of which should come with recommendations.
 You can also search online for recommendations from the USDA or from your local college extension services.

 You should also discard the contents of any jars in which the seals fail after a number of days or after a number of months.
-Some people make sure the acidity level of their tomatoes is up, which makes doubly sure that the processing will result in safe edibles for their family by adding 1 Tablespoon of bottled lemon juice or 1/4 teaspoon of citric acid per pint, or 2 Tablespoons of bottled lemon juice or 1/2 teaspoon of citric acid to a quart of tomatoes.
-You can add this to the bottom of each jar before adding the tomatoes and liquid, though it is usually not necessary when you are using the high quality tomatoes right from your garden.
+Some people make sure the acidity level of their tomatoes is up, which makes doubly sure that the processing will result in safe edibles, by adding 1 Tablespoon of bottled lemon juice or 1/4 teaspoon of citric acid per pint, or 2 Tablespoons of bottled lemon juice or 1/2 teaspoon of citric acid to a quart of tomatoes.
+You can add this to the bottom of each jar before adding the tomatoes and liquid, though it is usually not necessary when you are using high quality tomatoes right from your garden.